Information for Prospective Students

 For PhD applicants:

-I prioritise recruitment through the annual Mila application process (link), which opens mid-October with a deadline in early December.
-The deadline for 2025-2026 has passed.
+My main recruitment path is the annual Mila application process (link).
+This process typically opens in mid-October with a deadline in early December for admission the following September.

-Mila acceptance leads to one of three UdeM programmes (almost guaranteed admission):
+Mila acceptance leads to one of three UdeM programmes (with almost guaranteed admission):

 • Doctoral programme in Linguistics: Starting date September; French level B2 required